jaspector

 inspections are performed Monday through Thursday; call by 5:00 p.m. the day before the inspection

-Typical inspection sequence: provide requester name and phone, permit number, owner legal name, address, requested day/date, AM or PM, type of inspection, and whether full or partial inspection is requested
+Typical sequence: provide requester name and phone, permit number, owner legal name, address, requested day/date, AM or PM, type of inspection, and whether full or partial inspection is requested

 cancel ASAP if needed; provide gate codes, plan location, and onsite contact information; coordinate other agency inspections separately, including state electrical and plumbing inspectors, road and bridge, health, and fire

-Do I need a building permit in unincorporated San Miguel County, CO?
+01 Do I need a building permit in unincorporated San Miguel County, CO?

 county code says no person may erect, construct, reconstruct, excavate for a foundation, alter, or change use of a building or structure without a building permit or exemption from the Building Department.

-How much does a building permit cost in unincorporated San Miguel County, CO?
+02 How much does a building permit cost in unincorporated San Miguel County, CO?

+Building permit fees in unincorporated San Miguel County, CO are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $26.32.
 Fees are calculated as: valuation based fee schedule.
 Examples published by county include:.
 Plan check fee: 65 percent of the building permit fee.

-How do I apply for a building permit in unincorporated San Miguel County, CO?
+03 How do I apply for a building permit in unincorporated San Miguel County, CO?

-1. Determine whether the project is in unincorporated county or inside a town.
+To apply for a building permit in unincorporated San Miguel County, CO, follow these steps: 1.
+Determine whether the project is in unincorporated county or inside a town.
 County staff notes the first contact is often Planning, but project sequencing can vary.
 2. Create a SmartGov account and start the appropriate permit type in the public portal.
 3. Submit the permit packet and any required supporting documents.
 4. County staff reviews the submittal for completeness.
 5. County begins plan review once the packet is complete.
 6. County issues plan notes if revisions or additional information are needed.
 7. After code compliance review is complete, the county prepares the permit for issuance and the applicant is contacted to pick up and pay for it.
 8. After issuance, inspections are scheduled in SmartGov or by county instructions.

-How long does it take to get a building permit in unincorporated San Miguel County, CO?
+04 How long does it take to get a building permit in unincorporated San Miguel County, CO?

-What work is exempt from building permits in unincorporated San Miguel County, CO?
+05 What work is exempt from building permits in unincorporated San Miguel County, CO?

-How do I schedule a building inspection in unincorporated San Miguel County, CO?
+06 How do I schedule a building inspection in unincorporated San Miguel County, CO?

-Inspections can be scheduled via: SmartGov and county instructions; the county also publishes an inspection request form and phone-based scheduling requir.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in unincorporated San Miguel County, CO via: SmartGov and county instructions; the county also publishes an inspection request form and phone-based scheduling requir.